 France 1944 Fixes

-France 1944 is a conflict simulation designed by Mark Herman and published by Victory Games in 1986.
+France 1944 is a conflict simulation published by Victory Games in 1986.
 The simulation covers the Allied advance on Germany after the D-Day landings in Normandy.
-It is a notable simulation, not for its topic, but for the innovative (at the time) mechanisms Mark Herman designed for simulating simultaneity of movement and combat in a two-player game as well as the limitations of command and control.
-However, it is the opinion of many players that—despite some effective design concepts—the simulation falls apart because of a combat resolution system that generates unrealistic results and therefore encourages unrealistic tactical combat decisions that lead to anomalous strategic choices.
+It is a notable simulation, not for its topic, but for the innovative (at the time) mechanisms it introduced for simulating simultaneity of movement and combat in a two-player game as well as the limitations of command and control.
+Nonetheless, many players have found the game's combat resolution system unsatisfying in some specific instances, even while enjoying and praising the game's many effective design concepts.